AndreasChristensen89/cleaner-copenhagen/README.md

 ![What we do - bottom](/assets/readme-pictures/whatwedo-bottom-readme.PNG)

 * __Contact__
     * This is the contact form and it follows the style of the home page boxes.
 Along with the first name, last name, and email.
-The user can write a message, clear form, and submit.
+The user can write a message, clear form, and submit. (*I was advised by my mentor to not include a submit button in the form with a method and action (method="post", action="https://formdump.codeinstitute.net/", type="submit"), and instead have the type="button"*)
     * It is valuable to the user to be able to contact the group if they wish to become a member, ask questions, or any other requests/comments.

 ![Contact](/assets/readme-pictures/contact-readme.PNG)

-### Features left to implement
+### Future features to implement
 * Clicking on an event could fill in part of a form of which event the user wishes to register for.
 * Form should accomodate users wishes to register for specific events.
-* I was advised by my mentor to not include a submit button in the form with a method and action (method="post", action="https://formdump.codeinstitute.net/", type="submit"), and instead have the type="button"
+* Ability to sign up for a newsletter
+* Gallery with event pictures
+* Blog posts
+* Google maps for meetup places